someoneorlov/styx/README.md

 ## Project Organization

     ├── LICENSE
     ├── README.md              <- The top-level README for developers using this project.
+    ├── AWS
+    │   ├── ecs                <- ECS Tasks defenitions and scripts.
+    │   ├── flyway             <- Flyway confing and SQL scripts.
+    │   ├── lambda             <- Lambda functions and layers packages.
+    │   ├── sagemaker          <- Model inference and endpoint scripts.
+    │   └── step_functions     <- StepFunctions state machines defenitions.
+    │
     ├── alertmanager           <- Configuration for Alertmanager to handle alerts sent by Prometheus.
     │
     ├── dags                   <- Airflow DAGs for orchestrating ETL tasks.
     │
     ├── data
     │   ├── external           <- Data from third party sources.
     │   ├── interim            <- Intermediate data that has been transformed.
     │   ├── processed          <- The final, canonical data sets for modeling.
     │   └── raw                <- The original, immutable data dump.
     │
     ├── docker-compose.yml     <- Defines and runs multi-container Docker applications.
     ├── Dockerfile.*           <- Dockerfiles for various services (Airflow, Flyway, Jupyter, Postgres).
     │
     ├── docs                   <- Sphinx project for documentation.
     │
     ├── grafana                <- Grafana dashboards and provisioning for monitoring.
     │   ├── dashboards
     │   └── provisioning
     │
     ├── init_db_prod           <- Scripts and templates for initializing the production database.
     ├── init_db_test           <- Scripts and templates for initializing the test database.
     │
     ├── notebooks              <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                             the creator's initials, and a short `-` delimited description, e.g.
     │                             `1.0-jqp-initial-data-exploration`.
     │
     ├── prometheus             <- Prometheus alerting rules and configuration │
     ├── pyproject.toml         <- Project metadata and dependencies file for Poetry.
     │
     ├── references             <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures            <- Generated graphics and figures to be used in reporting │
     ├── requirements           <- Dependencies
     │
     ├── scripts                <- Scripts for various setup tasks and operations.
     │
     ├── sql                    <- SQL scripts and templates for database setup and migrations.
     │
     ├── src                    <- Source code for core libraries or utilities that do not fit the service-based architecture.
     │
-    └── styx_app           <- Main application code for the project, including API services.
+    ├── styx_app               <- Main application code for the project, including API services.
+    │   ├── data_provider_api
+    │   ├── frontend
-        ├── model_inference_api
+    │   ├── model_inference_api
+    │   ├── ner_services
-        ├── data_provider_api
+    │   ├── nginx
-        └── scraper_service
+    │   └── scraper_service
+    │
+    └── styx_packages          <- Auxilliary custom libraries.